Brad Eshbach

 Posted by Brad Eshbach | April 27, 2012

 We live in an amazing time.
-A time when a photography app with 13 employees is worth a cool $1 Billion.
+A time when a photography app with 13 employees .
 A moment when a failing gaming startup can be saved (to the tune of $200 Million) by their digital clone of a classic board game.
 While indicative of current bubble/not-a-bubble arguments going on in every VC boardroom on earth, these are simply stories.
 Blog worthy deals that make for great headlines.
 These are the flashy tales most admired and what draws the attention of the masses.
 But, lets zoom out and think about the larger trend going on here: We are witnessing technology chip away at industries, norms and assumptions that have been in place for so long most people fail to notice just how broken they are.

 This is a time for connecting the dots.
 A time when teams are building tools that threaten decades old businesses and centuries old institutions.
 These digital tools of today are being bootstrapped in dorm rooms and conceived on whiteboards spread throughout the Valley and the Alley and the Loop.
 They are hustling to dismantle the business models of the past and fix problems that have been bugging our collective consciousness for far too long.